jandaghi14/elementary---Async-Data-Aggregator-with-tests/README.md

 ## 🙏 Acknowledgments

-- Built as part of a 100-day Python learning journey
+- Built as part of a 180-day Python learning journey (Day 66-67)
 - Demonstrates skills applicable to real-world backend development
 - APIs used: randomuser.me, api.chucknorris.io